fitydo/book_triage_v0.1.0/docs/GITHUB_SECRETS.md

 ---

-### 📢 SLACK_WEBHOOK (Optional)
+### 📢 SLACK_WEBHOOK_URL (Optional)

 **Purpose**: Sends notifications to Slack when CI pipeline fails.

 **How to obtain**:
-1. Create a Slack app or use an existing one
+1. In your Slack workspace, go to Apps and search for "Incoming Webhooks"
-2. Enable incoming webhooks for your workspace
+2. Add the Incoming Webhooks app to your workspace
-3. Create a webhook for the desired channel (e.g., `#ci-alerts`)
+3. Create a new webhook for your desired channel (e.g., `#ci-alerts`)
 4. Copy the webhook URL

 **How to add to GitHub**:
-1. Follow the same steps as CODECOV_TOKEN
+1. Go to your repository on GitHub
+2. Navigate to `Settings` → `Secrets and variables` → `Actions`
+3. Click `New repository secret`
-2. Name: `SLACK_WEBHOOK`
+4. Name: `SLACK_WEBHOOK_URL`
-3. Value: Your Slack webhook URL
+5. Value: Paste the webhook URL
+6. Click `Add secret`

 **Usage in CI**: Used in the `notify` job to send failure notifications.

+**Note**: If you don't set up SLACK_WEBHOOK_URL, the CI pipeline will still work but won't send Slack notifications on failures.

 ---